spotinst/jupyterlab/docs/source/extension/extension_migration.rst

 does not correspond to any key/typographic character (e.g. most shortcuts with :kbd:`Ctrl` modifier) you may prefer to drop this fragment if you want the shortcut to be active in text fields.

+Further, JupyterLab 4.1.1 introduced indicator class ``.jp-mod-readWrite`` that is applied to the notebook node when the active element accepts keyboard input as defined by ``:read-write`` selector.
+This indicator class is required to detect ``:read-write`` elements which are nested within an *open* shadow DOM (such as Panel framework widgets).

+If your framework uses a *closed* shadow DOM, or expects keyboard interactions on elements that are not recognised as editable by browser heuristics of ``:read-write`` selector, you need to set a data attribute `lm-suppress-shortcuts` on the outer host element to suppress shortcuts.

 To prevent breaking the user experience these changes are made transparently in the background, but will emit a warning and extension developers should